lukak85/1/README.md

 ## Running the crawler

 In order to run the crawler, simply run the `main.py` file.
+To adjust some of the settings, change the constants inside `project_properties.py`.